YouTube

 • STEPS – 2,600, 7,200

-FLOUR MILL
+FLOUR MILL VISIT

 Flour mill, super noodles and the Afghan Ring road

-HELMAND
+HELMAND FRIDAY RITUALS

-Its Friday today and with every Friday in the Muslim world comes the important Friday prayer.
-So before lunch almost every business and office will close to allow everyone to attend their preferred mosque.
+It’s Friday today, and with every Friday in the Muslim world comes the important Friday prayer.
+So, before lunch, almost every business and office will close to allow everyone to attend their preferred mosque.

 Flour mill, super noodles and the Afghan Ring road